 At Cincinnati Seasonings they use a 30-day S&OP cycle (sales and operations planning cycle).
 That is why you focus on 30-day, or one month simulations.
 Every month, the company updates its product demand forecasts at the stores and that leads to changes in its production schedule at the factory.
 Which in turn leads to changes in vehicles and delivery routes.
 So there isn’t much point in running simulations beyond 30 days.
 Your job is to plan and manage supply chain operations from one monthly S&OP cycle to the next.
 Your goal is to meet product demand each month at all the stores (be responsive) while also reducing inventory and operating costs as much as possible (be efficient).

-The supply chain model you create and get to run for 30 days is the monthly operating plan for your supply chain.
+The supply chain model you create and get to run for 30 days is also the monthly operating plan for your supply chain.
 It shows how much product will be made at the factory, and how much product will be delivered to each facility.
 And it shows the vehicles and routes used to make those deliveries.
 Simulations show how well that plan will work.
 Using simulation results, you make changes to your supply chain model (operating plan) so as to achieve better levels of performance.

 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
 And sometimes supply chain model files (json files) become damaged and no longer work, so you want backup copies of your supply chain to restore from when that happens.

 As soon as you stabilize the company supply chain and get it to run for 30 days, they want you to add more stores and delivery routes to support expansion of the business.
 The business needs to open new stores and increase sales in order to cover monthly rent and operating costs and show a profit.
-(Note: Default values for rent at facilities are set higher than current market rates.)

 Click on “Facilities” and then click on the “New” button to create new facilities in cities where Cincinnati Seasonings is opening new stores.
 Create stores in the following two cities using the numbers shown below: